cactuzhead/Advanced-Progress-Bars/docs/inline editing.md

 If you have the `Override large value error` toggle in the `Override error` section turned on, then you can continue to increase the value past the total.
 As always, this overage will be highlighted with the percentage value changing color.

 ## Automatic Top Margin
-If the first Advanced Progress Bar in your code block has a gear icon, then the top margin will automtically be enlarged so that the code block's `</>` is not obscuring the gear icon.
+If the first Advanced Progress Bar in your code block has a gear icon, then the top margin will automatically be enlarged so that the code block's `</>` is not obscuring the gear icon.

 {: .note }
 This will happen regardless of whether you have the `Top margin` toggle turned `on` in the `Progress bar container` section of the settings.